Amazon SES vs Mailgun - the ultimate guide

 1. Multiple domain and account relationship

-Both ESPs allow you to have multiple domains within a single account.
-But the way the multiple domains are managed differs.
+Both ESPs allow you have multiple domains within a single account.
+But the way the multiple domains are managed differ.
 This difference is important because it changes everything.

 In Amazon SES, it is the other way.
-Most of the settings that should be tied to the domains are tied to the account–account keys, mailing lists, configuration sets, templates, and more.
-Bounce rates or complaints from a single domain affect the whole account and can cause the whole account to be locked.
+Most of the settings that should be tied to the domains are tied to the account–account keys, mailing lists, configuration sets, templates and more.
+Bounce rates or complaints from a single domain affects the whole account and can cause the whole account to be locked.

 2. Pricing